axsh/wakame-vdc/docs/content/jargon-dictionary.md

 User data is an arbitrary field that users can set when starting an [instance](#instance).
 The user data will be delivered along with [meta-data](#meta-data) and will thus be accessible from inside the instance.
 For example users can create custom images with scripts in them that react to user data.

 ## V

+### vdc-manage

+A command-line front-end for Wakame-vdc's database.
+It can be found at `/opt/axsh/wakame-vdc/dcmgr/bin/wakame-vdc`

 ### Vnic / Vif